gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

    ...

-``sgx.trusted_files`` specifies a list of files and directories that will be hashed during build and allowed to be read later in runtime only if the hash matches.
+``sgx.trusted_files`` specifies a list of files and directories that will be hashed during the generation of the final SGX manifest file (using the utility :command:`gramine-sgx-sign`) and appended to this manifest file.
+In runtime they will be allowed to be read only if the hash matches.
 In the case of directories they are recursively traversed and all files inside them are hashed.

 The PyTorch manifest template also contains ``sgx.allowed_files`` list.
 It specifies files unconditionally allowed by the enclave::